- Online institute: certificates of completion, university graduate credits, live online instruction, virtual technical assistance and coaching.

 Equity-Based Multi-Tiered Systems of Support

-Jackson Hole High School and Summit Innovations School have prioritized the implementation of an equity-based Multi-tiered Systems of Support framework within their school.
-Azevedo Consulting is providing on-site and virtual support through professional learning opportunities and technical assistance which focus on creating a sustainable system to support the social, emotional, behavioral, and mental health needs of all students.
+Jackson Hole High School and Summit Innovations School have prioritized the implementation of an equity-based Multi-Tiered Systems of Support framework within their schools.
+Azevedo Consulting provides on-site and virtual support through professional learning opportunities and technical assistance which focus on creating a sustainable system to support the social, emotional, behavioral, and mental health needs of all students.